Shashwat-05/CanaryDeployK8S/README.md

 **terraform steps to follow**
 1. `terraform init`

-2. `terraform apply` - install helm chart separately first, (either comment out all other resource files adn run apply twice)
+2. `terraform apply` - install helm chart separately first, (either comment out all other resource files and run apply twice, (i) after commenting, (ii) after uncommenting)
 as nginx-ingress-controller chart needs to be deployed first else tf will throw erros as virtualserver CRD wont be existing.
 this will do
 - deploy all three apps from app.json